-The amendments apply to plan amendments, curtailments, or settlements occurring on or after the beginning of the first annual reporting period that begins on or after 1 January 2019.
+- the plan and the plan assets after that event - the discount rate used to remeasure that net defined benefit liability (asset) annual reporting period that begins on or after 1 January 2019.
 Early application is permitted and should be disclosed.